madeyexz/youtube2transcripts/README.md

-# YouTube Audio Transcriber
+# YouTube2Transcripts (with Speaker Diarization)

-A Python tool that downloads YouTube videos as audio and generates detailed transcriptions using Google's Gemini AI.
-The tool supports batch processing of multiple URLs and includes speaker diarization.
+A Python tool that downloads YouTube videos as audio and generates detailed transcriptions with speaker diarization using Google's Gemini AI.
+The tool supports batch processing of multiple URLs.

 ## Example Result